Lucélia Santos: Career

-She made her stage debut at the age of 14, in the children's play Dom Chicote Mula Manca e seu fiel companheiro Zé Chupança, replacing actress Débora Duarte, which had moved to Rio de Janeiro in order to star in the Rede Globo telenovela Bicho do Mato.
+She made her stage debut at the age of 14, in the children's play Dom Chicote Mula Manca e seu fiel companheiro Zé Chupança, replacing actress Débora Duarte, who had moved to Rio de Janeiro in order to star in the Rede Globo telenovela Bicho do Mato.
 She was then invited by Eugênio Kusnet to participate in his intensive two-year performing arts course.
 After the course, Lucélia acted in a production of Godspell, which was presented in a circus tent in the Rio de Janeiro neighborhood of Botafogo.
 She finished high school in Rio, where she took the vestibular test for Medicine by an imposition of her father.
-She failed to enter in the University, since she was already deeply involved with her acting career.
+She failed to enter in the university, since she was already deeply involved with her acting career.

-Lucélia worked as a receptionist in a weight-loss clinic. before starring in productions of the plays The Rocky Horror Show and Transe no 18, Due to her early stage success, Lucélia was invited to star in the film Paranóia in 1976, at the age of 19.
+Lucélia worked as a receptionist at a weight-loss clinic before starring in productions of the plays The Rocky Horror Show and Transe no 18.
+Due to her early stage success, Lucélia was invited to star in the film Paranóia in 1976, at the age of 19.
 After three other small roles in unsuccessful films, that same year she landed the leading role in Escrava Isaura, which tells the story of the struggle of a white-skinned black slave to find happiness during the Brazilian Empire.
-The telenovela, based on the novel of the same name by 19th century abolitionist writer Bernardo Guimarães, is the most dubbed program in the history of world television, according to a research conducted by Good Morning America.
+The telenovela, based on the novel of the same name by 19th-century abolitionist writer Bernardo Guimarães, is the most dubbed program in the history of world television, according to a research conducted by Good Morning America.
 Prior to being invited for the leading role by writer Gilberto Braga and director Herval Rossano, Lucélia had been turned down by Globo several times.
 She even landed a role in Estúpido Cupido, but that was wrapped up due to financial reasons.

 Escrava Isaura achieved worldwide success.
 It became the most popular program in the history of Polish television at the time of its original broadcast, reaching more than 81 percent of share.
 It was the first show starred by a non-Chinese leading actress broadcast in the People's Republic of China, in addition to being the first telenovela shown in the former Soviet Union, where it had a broad appeal.
 The word "fazenda" (farm) jokingly became a synonym for the small land properties given by the government through its perestroika economic program.
 In the show, "fazenda" is used as a synonym for plantation.